 The Selective Listening feature is not supported with attendants because ASAI does not support attendants.
+Also, adding an attendant through Single-Step Conference is not supported.

 The attendant group is not supported with Third Party Make Call.
 It may never be specified as the originator and in some cases cannot be the destination.